CapnBry/dmk-opencv/README.md

 An OpenCV automation bot for controlling the mobile game Disney's Magic Kingdoms through the Windows Store version of the app.
-The "keyboard hint" graphics option must be on for the bot to assign tasks properly.
+This project is not in active development.
+The "keyboard hint" graphics option must be on for the bot to assign tasks properly, and the game must be run in windowed mode zoomed out as far as possible.

 ![Webui Index Screenshot](docs/webui-index.jpg)